The Dark Eye: Memoria

 The Dark Eye: Memoria (Das Schwarze Auge: Memoria, also known as Memoria) is a 2013 German point-and-click adventure game, developed and published by Daedalic Entertainment.
 The game is part of the video game series based on The Dark Eye, and is a direct sequel to Chains of Satinav.
 The game's story takes place after the events of the previous game, and focus upon Geron's quest to find a way to help his fairy Nuri recover, only to become caught in trying to unravel the mystery behind the disappearance of a heroic princess called Sadja and the quest she undertook.
 Following its release, the game received favourable reviews.
 The game was released for Windows and OS X on 30 August 2013.
 The game was released for Nintendo Switch, PlayStation 4, and Xbox One on 27 January 2021.

 Gameplay

-The player views the character on screen as if the player were standing and observing.
-The player is able to direct the character's actions by clicking on objects in the area.
-The character interact with the object, usually including dialogue that lets the player know if this action will help them to move forward in the game.
+The gameplay follows a typical point-and-click format, with the player clicking on objects to interact with them as well as various dialogue options.
 The game progresses in a linear fashion with a prologue and eight distinct chapters.

 Plot

 In The Dark Eye: Memoria, the plot is divided into a story within a story structure.
-In the present time we follow once again bird catcher Geron where he tries to restore his lover Nuri, a forest fairy, who turned into a raven at the conclusion of the previous game.
-He meets a merchant named Fahi at the beginning of the game who promises Geron that he has the power to restore Nuri back to her humanoid form; all Geron has to do is to solve the fate of an ancient story about the heroic princess Sadja from the exotic land of Fasar, whom everybody has forgotten during the past 450 years.
+Geron, the protagonist of Chains of Satinav, is searching for a way to cure his lover, Nuri, who was turned into a raven at the conclusion of the previous game.

+At the beginning of Memoria, a merchant named Fahi promises Geron that he has the power to restore Nuri back to her original forest fairy self.
+In return, Geron has to find out what happened to Sadja, a heroic princess from the exotic land of Fasar, whom everybody has forgotten over the past 450 years.